Ethnic groups in Bhutan: Tibetans

 Bhutan also had a sizable modern Tibetan refugee population, although there are no Tibetan communities or villages in the country.
 The total Tibetan population stood at 10,000 in 1987.
 The major influx of 6,000 persons came in 1959 in the wake of the 1959 Tibetan Rebellion.
 The Tibetan expatriates became only partially integrated into Bhutanese society.
-At the time, when the king fell sick, there was a problem of who would inherit and carry on the royal line: the son of a Tibetan queen or a Bhutanese Queen.
-When the conflict was occurring, the king secretly sent his Tibetan wife and her family to India.
-However the Tibetans in Bhutan had to suffer the consequence.
-Some of the Tibetans were secretly taken from their home and sent to prison.
-Many of those people died in prison and some were sent to remote places for many years.
-The general Tibetan public in Bhutan only heard about it later on.
-So, the Tibetans in Bhutan requested to have them sent to India where their beloved spiritual leader was.
 Perceiving a lack of allegiance to the state on the part of Tibetans, the government decided in 1979 to expel those who refused residency.
 India, after some reluctance, acceded to the move and accepted more than 3,100 Tibetans between 1980 and 1985.
 The Tibetans were separated into three groups.
 The first two groups of Tibetans were sent to India and have found their own community.
 However the third group is still in Bhutan.
 They do not have a Bhutanese passport because they were part of a group that wanted to leave Bhutan.
 However, there are other Tibetans who have Bhutanese residency because they accepted the offer to live in Bhutan instead of going to India.
 Although Bhutan traditionally welcomed refugees—and still accepted a few new ones fleeing the 1989 unrest in Tibet—official governmental policy in the late 1980s was to refuse more Tibetan refugees.